HoplaGeiss/blog/content/post/2017-06-13-node-package-json-scripts.md

 # ng test --code-coverage

 Running the test and generating the coverage report with istanbul is another awesome feature of @angular/cli.
-To implement this we just need to install istanbul have set it up!
+To implement this we just need to install istanbul have set it up.

 1- Install istanbul
 `npm install istanbul --save-dev`